peterdurham/code-boost/content/blog/next-js-setup/index.md

 npx create-next-app next-demo
 ```

-This will setup a new project folder with the name `next-demo`, exactly like *create-react-app* would. **npx** is a command that will search the **npm registry** for the newest version of **create-next-app** and use it to build our project.
+This will setup a new project folder with the name `next-demo`, exactly like *create-react-app* would.
+Select the default options for any promts you might get. **npx** is a command  that will search the **npm registry** for the newest version of **create-next-app** and use it to build our project.
 This saves us from having to install next globally, which can also be done if preferred.

 &nbsp;

-Next projects can also be setup manually, though for this tutorial we will run the project that we built above using *create-next-app*.
+Next projects can also be setup manually, though we will run the project initialized above using *create-next-app*.

 ```bash
 cd next-demo